 - 1. The first 100 hours on a new or reconditioned engine are critical to its life and performance. - 2.
-Constantly check the engine temperature and oil pressure gauges. - 3.
-Oil consumption is greater during break-in as piston rings take time to seat. - 4.
-Break-In Oil Changes: Change engine oil and filter at 50 hours.
+Operate engine under various conditions, particularly heavy loading and minimal or no load conditions to help seat engine components properly. - 3.
+Constantly check the engine temperature and oil pressure gauges. - 4.
+Oil consumption is greater during break-in as piston rings take time to seat. - Break-In Oil Changes: Change engine oil and filter at 50 hours.
 Change oil and filter again at 100 hours (consult Lubricants section for oil recommendation).